 How to Season Black Beans

-It was Salt Fat Acid Heat where I learned salt doesn’t toughen dry beans.
+It was the Salt Fat Acid Heat book where I learned salt doesn’t toughen dry beans.
 Undercooking results in tough, dry beans.
 Salt actually tenderizes them!
 The solution for tough beans?
 Make sure they’re salted and keep cookin em’!
 Seasoning at the start of cooking allows time for those flavors to infuse the beans, for the most flavorful beans!